B.C. Government Website Privacy Statement

 Who can I contact for more information about this privacy statement?

-Questions regarding this privacy statement, including the collection of personal information, can be directed to a Senior Legislative and Policy Advisor at Legislation, Privacy and Policy Branch in the Ministry of Citizens’ Services and Open Government, PO Box 9493 Stn Prov Govt, Victoria, BC., V8W 9N7, telephone (250) 356-1851.
+Questions regarding this privacy statement, including the collection of personal information, can be directed to a Senior Privacy Advisor at the Privacy, Compliance and Training Branch in the Ministry of Citizens’ Services, PO Box 9406 Stn Prov Govt, Victoria BC, V8W9V1, telephone (250) 356-1851.
 Privacy.Helpline@gov.bc.ca.